Ferdinand Piëch: Biography

-While head of Volkswagen Group, Piëch was known for his aggressive moves into other markets.
-He drove the Volkswagen and Audi brands upmarket with great success.
-Piëch also pursued other marques, successfully acquiring Lamborghini for Audi, and establishing Bugatti Automobiles SAS.
-His purchase of British Rolls-Royce and Bentley was more controversial.
-After successfully buying the Crewe, England, car building operation, including the vehicle designs, nameplates, administrative headquarters, production facilities, Spirit of Ecstasy and Rolls-Royce grille shape trademarks, VW was denied the use of the Rolls-Royce brand name, which had been licensed to BMW by Rolls-Royce Holdings, and was thought to be the most valuable part of the division.
-After tensions had formed between the two companies, VW later sold the Spirit of Ecstasy and Rolls-Royce grille shape trademarks to BMW, which allowed them to found Rolls-Royce Motor Cars, and produce a new line of cars that were unrelated to their predecessors, with all of the traditional Rolls-Royce styling cues.
-Although Piëch later claimed that he only really wanted the Bentley brand, as it was the higher volume brand, out-selling the equivalent Rolls-Royce by around two to one, the loss of the intellectual property rights for Rolls-Royce to rival BMW was widely seen as a major failure.
+During his tenure, Piëch was known for aggressively pushing the Volkswagen and Audi brands upmarket with considerable success.
+He also made significant moves into acquiring other marques, securing Lamborghini for Audi and establishing Bugatti Automobiles SAS.
+His acquisition of Rolls-Royce and Bentley proved more contentious.
+While Volkswagen successfully obtained the Crewe factory, car designs, nameplates, and trademarks such as the Spirit of Ecstasy and the Rolls-Royce grille, it was denied the use of the Rolls-Royce name, as a BMW and Rolls-Royce joint venture produced Rolls-Royce BR700 jet engines in Germany, and had licensed the name from Rolls-Royce Holdings.
+After negotiations, VW sold the Spirit of Ecstasy and the Rolls-Royce grille trademarks to BMW, allowing BMW to launch Rolls-Royce Motor Cars.
+Although Piëch later claimed that his primary interest was in Bentley, as it sold better than Rolls-Royce by a ratio of two to one, many saw the loss of the Rolls-Royce brand as a significant failure.